 We have discussed many ways to approach starting the high potassium diet and have included many tables of high potassium foods.
 However, there are many ways to get a high potassium intake while limiting sodium.
 The ratio of potassium to sodium is as important as the absolute numbers of these two minerals.

-The amount of potassium and the ratio come down to what foods you choose to eat and how you prepare them.
+The amount of potassium, and the potassium sodium ratio, come down to what foods you choose to eat, and how you prepare them.
 We thought it might be helpful to start discussing some actual dishes and meals that make these goals possible.

 Today's breakfast is a simple and quick meal that takes only a few minutes to make.
 It is one of my most frequent breakfasts, eaten in some version more than half the mornings.
-It takes about 3 to 4 minutes to make, from pulling out the bowl to downing the first bite.
+And it only takes about 3 to 4 minutes to make, from pulling out the bowl to downing the first bite.

 My main criterion for a meal is that it take little time to prepare and cleanup after.
 This fills the bill.
 My wife is willing to put in more time to get a wider variety of taste and flavor.

 Mix the dry ingredients.
 Add water to just cover the mix.
 Then the mixture is heated in the microwave for 2 minutes and 30 seconds.
-Add fruit, nuts and milk after cooking and that is all there is to it.
-As you can see from the table below, in less than 4 minutes you get over 1800 mg of potassium and slightly more than 200 mg of sodium.
+Add fruit, nuts and milk after cooking, and that is all there is to it.
+In less than 4 minutes you get over 1800 mg of potassium and slightly more than 200 mg of sodium.